Working with equations : Arrays and lists

 Processing lists

+Lists can be used in functions and operators along with scalar values or other lists with the same member ids (e.g., from another variable in the same submodel).
+The rules for combining scalars and lists are similar to those for combining arrays as described above.
 Lists must be processed as soon as they appear in the variable outside the submodel which receives an influence arrow from a variable inside it.
-You cannot pass lists around from one variable to another.
-Rather, you must perform some legitimate list-processing operation, such as using the function sum(…) to sum the values of the list.
+You cannot have a component whose value is a list or array of lists.
+Rather, you must perform some legitimate list-processing operation, such as using the function sum(…) to sum the values of the list, so the variable's value is a scalar or fixed array.

 In: Contents >> Working with equations